rach7777/monax-may/content/blog/2019/2019-04-10-monax-and-auditchain-announce-partnership-integrate-dynamic-legal-contracts-to-dcarp-assurance-disclosure-platform-press-release.md

 {{< blog_series >}}

 <!-- Content markdown here - first title on page is auto generated from title in frontmatter -->
+## Auditchain Partners with Monax to Integrate Dynamic Legal Contracts into DCARPE Assurance and Disclosure Platform

 *ZUG, ZUG, SWITZERLAND, April 9, 2019 (originally on EINPresswire.com)*

 [Auditchain GmbH](https://auditchain.com/), the developer of the world’s first decentralized continuous audit and reporting protocol ecosystem for digital asset and enterprise assurance and disclosure, announced today that it is entering into a strategic alliance with [Monax](www.monax.io) to integrate its blockchain-based legal products and business process automation platform into the [DCARPETM assurance and disclosure network](https://dcarpe.org/).